dialex/start-testing/docs/tools/dev-methodologies.md

 #### Three amigos

+As [Liz Keogh](https://lizkeogh.com/2011/03/04/step-away-from-the-tools/) puts it: "There are things about your domain that you don’t know or you’ve misunderstood; by talking through examples in groups, the chances of uncovering these gaps is increased."

 Your role in these sessions is to generate questions and ensure the conversation stays inside the scope of the feature.
 It's also a good opportunity to evaluate the [testability](/concepts/testability) of that feature.

-> As a tester, questions are your best tool for collaboration sessions:
+> A tester using BDD will be able to ask questions, collect information and help identify risks to inform other testing activities.
+Questions are your best tool for collaboration sessions:
 >
 > - "What, Who, Where, When, Why" - see [**`WWWWWHEK`** mnemonic](/tools/mnemonics)
 > - "Maybe this is a stupid question but…" - Those questions identify a lot of assumptions